You want to be sure you’re comfortable in meeting the mortgage repayments and other costs involved in looking after a property.

 This will give you an idea of how much you may be able to afford to save for a home deposit each month.
 It will also show how much you may be able to afford in mortgage repayments.

-Explore: How to build a budget
+Explore: How to create a budget

 To get a mortgage, you’ll typically need to contribute at least 5% of the price of the property as a deposit.